Skip to main content

 Stussman, Barbara profile picture

-In addition to conducting qualitative research, Ms. Stussman has extensively analyzed quantitative data from national health surveys and authored numerous peer-reviewed scientific publications.
-Before joining NIH, Ms. Stussman worked for the National Center for Health Statistics (NCHS) at the Centers for Disease Control and Prevention for 20 years, where she led the development of large questionnaires fielded on the National Health Interview Survey and conducted cognitive interviews for NCHS’s Questionnaire Design Research Laboratory.
+Ms. Stussman has also analyzed quantitative data from national health surveys and authored numerous peer-reviewed scientific publications.
+Before joining the National Institutes of Health, she worked for the National Center for Health Statistics (NCHS) at the Centers for Disease Control and Prevention for 20 years, where she led the development of large questionnaires fielded on the National Health Interview Survey and conducted cognitive interviews for NCHS’s Questionnaire Design Research Laboratory.